Jeremy-Cheng-stack/CourseWebsiteDesign/README.md

 # Course Website Re-designed

-This is the final project built for my class Introduction to Databases and Web Applications at UofT where we re-create a course website with amore appealing design.
+This is the final project built for my class at UofT where we re-create a course website with amore appealing design.
 This project was built in groups of three.

 Built with Flask, HTML, CSS, SQLAlchemy, SQLite